GabrielWRLD6699/Function-Shortcut/README.md

 # Function-Shortcut
-i want to see the world brun
+i want to see the world burn!

 **#define SCM 	SendClientMessage**